ryanmuska/Swift/samples.md

   Allow you to return multiple values from a function.

+  An empty tuple `()` can also be used to indicate `Void`

-  Refer to the values stored in the tuple by name OR index.
+  Refer to the values stored in a tuple by name OR index.

-  Suppose a function that returns 3 Int values: min, max, sum:
+  Suppose a function that returns 3 `Int` values: min, max, sum:
  ```swift
     func returnTuple(scores: [Int]) -> (min: Int, max: Int, sum: Int) {
       // . . .